EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

 All these variables are accumulated or filtered over the last 6 hours preceding a given forecast timestamp.
 As a consequence, a `6' was added to the ECMWF key to denote this.

-**Usage:** The postprocessed surface variables forecasts can be retrieved by calling
+**Usage:** The processed surface variables forecasts can be retrieved by calling

 .. code:: python

-   ds = cml.load_dataset('EUPPBench-training-data-gridded-forecasts-surface-postprocessed', kind)
+   ds = cml.load_dataset('EUPPBench-training-data-gridded-forecasts-surface-processed', kind)
    ds.to_xarray()

 where the ``kind`` argument allows to select the deterministic or ensemble forecasts, by setting it to ``'highres'`` or